Stewart Ryrie (colonial settler): Life in colonial New South Wales

-He was insolvent in March 1844, with a deficiency of £7,861 10s.
+Ryrie was insolvent in March 1844, with a deficiency of £7,861 10s.
 5d., a large amount at that time.
 'Coolringdon' officially changed ownership around this time.
-In 1845, Ryrie's son, Stewart Ryrie, Junior, was managing 'Coolringdon' on behalf of a new owner, Dr Francis Lascelles Wallace, who was Ryrie's son-in-law.
+In 1845, Ryrie's son, Stewart Ryrie Jr, was managing 'Coolringdon' on behalf of a new owner, Dr Francis Lascelles Wallace, who was Ryrie's son-in-law.
 William Ryrie tried, unsuccessfully, to dispose of 'Arnprior', in November 1844, possibly in relation to Ryrie's insolvency.
 However, Ryrie would continue to reside there, for the remainder of his life, and both properties remained within the Ryrie family.

-While residing at 'Arnprior'—at the locality of Larbert, then known by its Aboriginal name of Kurraduckbidgee—he was responsible for the annual distribution of government blankets to the surviving, largely dispossessed, local Aboriginal people.
+While residing at 'Arnprior'—at the locality of Larbert, then known by its Aboriginal name that was recorded by settlers as Kurraduckbidgee—he was responsible for the annual distribution of government blankets to the surviving, largely dispossessed, local Aboriginal people.
 They made up a song about him, and its words, in the pidgin language that they used when speaking to settlers, were, "Mittee Ryrie, Koaderaduckbidgee chingle house carry, gammon galah, harp blanket gibbit."
-The precise meaning of the song is unclear, but 'gammon' is a word meaning 'fake', 'pathetic', or 'to pretend or lie.'
-So, it is quite conceivable that the song was not complementary to Ryrie.
+The precise meaning of the song is unclear, but 'gammon' is a word meaning 'fake', 'pathetic', or 'to pretend or lie'; it is quite conceivable that the song was not complementary to Ryrie.

+Death

 Ryrie died, on 11 December 1852, at 'Arnprior', and his widow, Isabella, died there in May 1855.